Davichavix/scheduler/README.md

 Interview Scheduler is a single-page application (SPA) that allows users to book interviews between students and interviewer.
 The React front end makes requests to an API to fetch and store appointment data from a seperate database.

-A link to the scheduler API is here - Both Scheduler and Scheduler-api are requried to run simultaneously.
+A link to the scheduler API is here - Both Scheduler and Scheduler-api are requried to run simultaneously for full project functionality.
 [scheduler-api](https://github.com/Davichavix/scheduler-api)

-# Interview Scope
+# Interview Scopes
 - Appointments are between 12PM and 5PM, Monday to Friday
-- Each appointment is one student and on interviewer
+- Each appointment is one student and one interviewer
-- Interviewer is chosen from predfined list
+- Interviewer is chosen from predefined list
 - students can register a chosen name

 ## Project